okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 2. Construct All Possible Regression Models: `(2^N) - 1` total combinations
 3. Select the one with the best criterion
 FIN.
 Your model is ready

+If you have 10 columns in your data, that means 1023 models (ridiculous)